quasilyte/phpgrep/README.md

 Library can be used to perform syntax-aware PHP code matching inside Go programs while binary utility can be used from your favorite text editor or terminal emulator.

-It's very close to [structural search and replace](https://www.jetbrains.com/help/phpstorm/structural-search-and-replace.html) in PhpStorm, but better suited for standalone usage.
+It's very close to the [structural search and replace](https://www.jetbrains.com/help/phpstorm/structural-search-and-replace.html) in PhpStorm, but better suited for standalone usage.

 In many ways, it's inspired by [github.com/mvdan/gogrep/](https://github.com/mvdan/gogrep/).